 Alice Kelly completed her BA in English at the University of Sussex (with a year abroad at Reed College, Portland, Oregon), her MSt in English and American Studies at the University of Oxford, and her PhD in English at the University of Cambridge.
 From 2012-15 she was based at Yale University as a Fox Fellow and later as a Lecturer in English, and as a Visiting Assistant Professor in Modern British History at Wesleyan University.
 She returned to Oxford in 2015 as a Postdoctoral Research Fellow in the Women in the Humanities Programme at The Oxford Research Centre in the Humanities (TORCH).
 She joined the RAI in October 2016.

 Her research interests are in twentieth-century literary and cultural history in Britain and America, and war cultures and commemoration, particularly the First World War.
-She is currently working on a monograph examining literary and visual representations of death and the culture of war commemoration that underlies British and American modernism in the wartime and immediate postwar period.
+She has recently published a monograph examining literary and visual representations of death and the culture of war commemoration that underlies British and American modernism in the wartime and immediate postwar period.

 Her publications for both scholarly and public audiences develop our understanding of the literary impact of the war and restore neglected and previously unknown First World War documents.
 Her critical edition of Edith Wharton’s First World War reportage, Fighting France: From Dunkerque to Belfort (1915), was published by Edinburgh University Press in 2015, and reviewed in the Weekly Standard and the TLS.
 She organised a roundtable discussion on ‘Wharton in Wartime’ in February 2016 (podcast available here).
 Her TLS article on ‘The Field of Honour’, an unknown war story by Edith Wharton in the Beinecke Library at Yale, generated international media coverage in the Oxford Arts Blog, The New Criterion, The Atlantic, New York Times, Yale News, Jezebel, The Smithsonian's Smart News, Mental Floss, Livres Hebdo, The Rumpus, Electric Literature, Bustle, BookRiot, Libertad Digital, and MPR News.
 The story has since been translated into multiple languages and adopted on college syllabi in the US and the UK.